 3. Taking a break and get some fresh air

 Whether it’s a walk outside or an open window, make time to get some fresh air.
-Especially while the weather is getting better, open the windows, take in some Vitamin D and try to breathe in some fresh air; 4 seconds in through your nose and 4 seconds out through your mouth.
-If you can do this 4 times per day for 5 minutes, your anxiety levels could begin to subside.
+Take in some Vitamin D and breathe in some fresh air; 4 seconds in through your nose and 4 seconds out through your mouth.
+If you can do this 4 times per day for 5 minutes, your stress levels could begin to subside.

-2. Eat all three meals.
-Even if you’re “not a breakfast person” or don’t feel you have enough time, trust us it will make a difference.
-You won’t be reaching for the snacks, you won’t be hangry when it comes to making lunch or dinner, and you won’t dip into that mid-afternoon slump when Skype doesn’t work, the kids want some entertainment and you can’t hear your own thoughts over the sound of your stomach growling.
+- Eat all three meals.
+Even if you’re “not a breakfast person” or don’t feel you have enough time.
+You won’t be reaching for the snacks, you won’t be #hangry when it comes to making lunch or dinner, and you won’t dip into that mid-afternoon slump when Skype doesn’t work, the kids want some entertainment and you can’t hear your own thoughts over the sound of your stomach growling.

-3. Make way for the holy trio: carbs, veg and protein.
+- Make way for the power-trio: carbs, veggies and protein.
 And make sure you have all three in every. single. meal.

-4. Conference calls: When times are tough – like they are now – we need to realise there are some things in life that are simply not worth worrying about.
-And conference call woes is one of them.
-When the line keeps dipping, when you can’t hear a caller over the kids screaming, or when you don’t have enough time, postpone the conference call, write an email, and let the Gods do the rest.
+When times are tough, it’s important to remember – there are some things in life that are simply not worth worrying about.
+And conference call woes are one of those things.
+When the line keeps dropping, you can’t hear a caller over the kids screaming, or when you don’t have enough time, postpone the conference call, write an email, and let the universe do the rest.

 5. Daily routine and habits

 A strict daily routine can help you stay away from chaos.
 Set yourself four or five ‘house rules’ that cannot be broken without a very good reason.
 Ours include:

 - Wake up the household at the same time every day to make sure you have enough breathing room to get ready to start work.

 - Set your ‘closed door’ routine (see above) to help you tick things off your to-do list.